How to say 'no' to executives (without killing your career)

 I had worked with him at Microsoft a year earlier.
 I knew how he operated.

-He didn’t just lead with authority—he dismantled weak arguments like a surgeon.
+He dismantled weak arguments like a surgeon.
 Most people who told him “no” found themselves agreeing with him 10 minutes later.

 So as I watched him sit there—calm, collected, his thumb running over the edge of his wedding band—I wasn’t worried about him getting steamrolled.